hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/realtime-feed.md

 ---
 title: "Realtime Feed"
-metaTitle: "Realtime Public Todo Feed | ReScript React Apollo Tutorial"
+metaTitle: "Realtime Public Todo Feed | ReScript React Apollo GraphQL Tutorial"
 metaDescription: "You will learn how to make a realtime feed that captures public todos added by other people."
 ---